-Astaxanthin is an antioxidant – and antioxidants are an important nutrient to fight against free radical damage.
+Astaxanthin is a powerful antioxidant.
+Antioxidants are an important nutrient to fight against free radical damage.

-Free radicals are unpaired electrons that can accumulate in cells.
-They’re the byproduct of metabolism, sometimes the immune system creates them to fight viruses and bacteria, and they’re also formed when your dog is exposed to chemicals, pesticides, processed foods, pollution, radiation and toxins.
+Free radicals are unpaired electrons that accumulate in cells as a byproduct of metabolism.
+And the immune system sometimes uses them to fight viruses and bacteria.

-This process is called oxidative stress and it causes damage to the cells, proteins and DNA in your dog’s body.
-So free radicals are associated with many common diseases including cancer, and premature aging.
+This is what causes damage to the cells, proteins, and DNA in your dog’s body.
+And it’s why free radicals are associated with common diseases including cancer, and premature aging.

-Astaxanthin is a powerful antioxidant, which means it fights free radical damage.
-It’s designed perfectly to protect all parts of the cell and actually positions itself across the entire cell membrane, attaching itself to both the exterior, interior and lipid layer, offering entire protection for each cell.
+Astaxanthin is designed perfectly to protect all parts of the cell.
+And it actually positions itself across the entire cell membrane.
+Which means it’s able to protect the entire cell.

-It’s a powerful antioxidant, with antioxidant strength up to 6,000 times more potent than vitamin C and 800 times stronger than CoQ10.
+Its antioxidant strength is up to 6,000 times more potent than vitamin C and 800 times stronger than CoQ10.

 And unlike other antioxidants, it never becomes a pro-oxidant in the body.
-It’s not called the “king of carotenoids” for nits.
+It’s not called the “king of carotenoids” for nothing.